rsegi/rsegi/README.md

 ## I'm a Developer, CS Student and Skateboarder!!

 - 🎓 I am using my github for university projects mostly
-- 🌱 I’m currently learning Rust and Typescript
+- 🌱 I’m currently learning Go
-- 🐱‍👤 I'm also getting into playing guitar, surfing, and martial arts
+- 🐱‍👤 I'm also getting into playing guitar, surfing, and snowboarding

 ### Connect with me: